JimCzuprynski/OracleLiveLabs/rag25/09-interact-with-chatbot/interact-with-chatbot.md

 ![exitapplication](images/app-signout.png)

-Unfortunately, we have limited time within this lab to explore the myriad features of the GVT plug-in, but if you are interested in learning more about its capabilities, please sign up for the LiveLabs titled *You Down With OPG?
-Leveraging Operational Property Graphs in Oracle 23ai.* It performs a much deeper dive into how to leverage the extensive Operational Property Graph features of 23ai in concert with the Graph Visualization Toolkit.
+Unfortunately, we have limited time within this lab to explore the myriad features of the GVT plug-in.
+You can read more about it [here](https://docs.oracle.com/en//database/oracle/property-graph/23.3/spgdg/visualizing-sql-graph-queries-using-apex-graph-visualization-plug.html).

 ## Task 2: Configure OCI Generative AI Services
 Now we'll configure our APEX application to use *OCI Generative AI* as its Generative AI Service provider.